braze-inc/braze-docs/_docs/_help/release_notes/2019/july.md

 ## Template Dispatch ID into Messages with Liquid

-For clients who wish to track the dispatch of a message from within the message (in a URL, for example), they can now template in the `dispatch_id`.
+If you want to track the dispatch of a message from within the message (in a URL, for example), you can template in the `dispatch_id`.
 You can find the formatting for this in our list of Supported Personalization Tags, under [Canvas Attributes]({{ site.baseurl }}/user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags/).

 This behaves just like `api_id`, in that since the `api_id` isn't available at Campaign creation, it is templated in as a placeholder and will preview as `dispatch_id_for_unsent_campaign`.
 The id is generated before the message is sent, and will be included in as send time.